Drugs used to relieve behavioural and psychological symptoms in dementia

 Anticonvulsant drugs are a group of medications that are usually used to treat epilepsy, but are sometimes used for symptoms of aggression and agitation in people with dementia.
 For example, there is some evidence to suggest that the drug carbamazepine can be effective for the treatment of aggression.
 However, this evidence is very limited.
 An anticonvulsant called valproate is sometimes used to control agitation in people with dementia but current evidence does not support its use, with a recent review suggesting that it produces no improvements.

 There is currently a need for more evidence about the effectiveness and safety of antidepressants and anticonvulsants in the treatment of behavioural and psychological symptoms in dementia.
-These drugs should not usually be combined with each other or with antipsychotics.

 There is increasing evidence that for some people the anti-dementia drug memantine may be an effective treatment for behavioural and psychological symptoms in Alzheimer's disease.
 Memantine has the advantage of being a safe treatment, with other benefits for daily living and memory.
 Further research is still needed to confirm how effective memantine is in treating behavioural and psychological symptoms but the evidence shows it is more effective than using antidepressants or anticonvulsants.